-Strasbourg is on the border of Germany and this charming Alsatian city can be reached from Paris in only 2 hours on the high-speed train.
-Arriving by train you are outside of the historic area but you can reach it on foot in only 15 minutes.
+Strasbourg is on the border with Germany, and this charming Alsatian city can be reached from Paris in only 2 hours on a high-speed train.
+Arriving by train, you are outside the historic area but can reach it on foot in only 15 minutes.

-Strasbourg is one of France’s prettiest cities with its mix of French and German architecture and half-timbered houses sitting on canals.
+Strasbourg is one of France’s prettiest cities, mixing French and German architecture and half-timbered houses on canals.
 The historic area, Strasbourg-Grand-Ill, is a UNESCO World Heritage Site.

-Strasbourg has a stunning Gothic cathedral, Notre Dame, which features an astronomical clock and a 142-meter spire.
-You should venture inside to see its stained glass rose window and climb the cathedral tower to get a view of Petite France and the Rhine River.
+Strasbourg has a stunning Gothic cathedral, Notre Dame, with an astronomical clock and a 142-meter spire.
+You should venture inside to see its stained glass rose window and climb the cathedral tower to view Petite France and the Rhine River.

 In addition to the historic area, Strasbourg is home to the European Parliament.
 Strasbourg is the perfect city to visit if you are looking for Christmas Markets.
-In the Christmas season, each of the town squares has a Christmas market and all of Strasbourg is decorated for the holidays.
+Each town square has a Christmas market in the Christmas season, and all of Strasbourg is decorated for the holidays.

 It’s wonderful to wander the city with a glass of hot cider or mulled wine and look at the window displays, Christmas trees, and lights.
 The cathedral displays nativity scenes inside that are worth exploring at Christmas time.
 This is just one of the fabulous things about wintertime in France.

 When you are in Strasbourg, you should try some of the regional specialties of Alsace.
-Tarte flambée (Flammekueche) is pizza-like with its thin crust, but it is topped with cream, onions, and ham.
+Tarte flambée (Flammekueche) is pizza-like with its thin crust but is topped with cream, onions, and ham.

 With good food (and wine!) and a gorgeous historical center, Strasbourg is an easy choice for one of your day trips from Paris by train.
-It feels like you have stepped back in time and even though it’s popular with tourists, it still retains its charm.
+It feels like you have stepped back in time, and even though it’s popular with tourists, it retains its charm.

-Another great option in Alsace is to take an Alsaces bike tour.
+Another great option in Alsace is to take an Alsace bike tour.
 This is a great way to see the countryside.